Controlled Comparison of Simulated Hemodynamics across Tricuspid and Bicuspid Aortic Valves: Methods

 \subsection{Construction of the model aorta}

 Image segmentations to construct a patient-specific model aortic geometry were constructed from CT scan data using SimVascular \cite{lan2018re}.
 The patient was a 50 year old male with no known complications in the aorta or aortic valve.
 A pathline for the approximate centerline of the vessel was created.
 Two-dimensional contours were segmented manually on slice views normal to the pathline.
 These contours were then lofted into a surface, and a triangular mesh of this surface was exported.
 The aorta model was held in an approximately constant position with target points and linear springs on each edge of the triangular mesh (Section \ref{fsi}).
+Keeping the aorta approximately rigid serves to further isolate the effects of changes to valve morphology alone, because in the bicuspid cases it is unclear whether to use healthy material properties to remove effects of material property changes due to disease, or material properties from adult bicuspid patients, which potentially be influenced by pathological remodeling.
 Because the fluid domain was a Cartesian box, flow extenders of length 1 cm were added to the inlets and outlets.
 This ensured that the normal to the vessel was aligned with the normal to the fluid domain at the inlet and outlet.
 An interpolant connected the aorta from immediately below the aortic annulus to the flow extender at the edge of the fluid domain.
 As with the valve, two additional layers were added by extruding the model in the normal direction at one and two times the structure mesh width, or $0.025$ and $0.05$ cm.

+We positioned the valve manually in the aorta model as follows.
+We imported the aorta geometry into Paraview \cite{ahrens2005paraview}, then applied the slice operator and interactively manipulated its position to determine the origin and normal of the minimum plane of the annulus.
+A rigid body rotation and translation were applied to align the axis and origin of the valve with the axis and normal of the minimum annulus plane.
+We applied an additional rotation, computed by trial and error, around the axis of the valve to ensure that the commissures align with the aortic sinus.
+The model has exactly a 120 degree angle between each of the commissures, and this aligned well with the patient's aortic sinus after segmentation.
+Expert clinicians confirmed the anatomical accuracy of this placement by visual inspection of the models.